emmett-framework/emmett/docs/dal/connecting.md

 Configuration
 -------------

-As you've seen from the example above, `DAL` class needs your application object as the first parameter, and reads the configuration from its `config` object.
+As you've seen from the example above, `Database` class needs your application object as the first parameter, and reads the configuration from its `config` object.

 The minimal configuration needed is the database address to connect to, and you can pass it directly as uri, for example: